MSUSEL/msusel-ssp-manager/README.md

 Once the bootstrap finishes, you can see the database in your browser at localhost:8529.
 The username is root and the password is changeme.
 Select the BRON database. <br />

-Go back to the msusel-ssp-manager directory nd go into the oscal-processing directory: <br />
+Go back to the msusel-ssp-manager directory and go into the oscal-processing directory: <br />
 ```
 cd ..
 cd oscal-processing